Recreating the Country blog

 The Victorian Volcanic Plains Biosphere July 2021 newsletter (scroll down and click 'here' to download the pdf) - a great read, very useful articles on grasslands and beautifully presented.

 Corangamite CMA have just put out a long awaited new edition of 'Plains Facts'.
 There is a lovely article by Trevor Pescott on the Owlet Nightjar and important information on the Stewardship program that is presently on offer, plus lots more.
-Its a well produced six-monthly newsletter
+It is a well produced six-monthly newsletter

 Surf Coast Nature search - helpful pictures of wildflowers and grasses found in coastal areas